All Episodes

 Well, because they are victims.

-They are victims of a 200 plus year oppressed minority.
+They are victims of a 200-plus year oppressed minority.

-Because we did not leave people to die.
+We are victims of the same thing because we did not leave people to die.

-We did not not tell people to evacuate.
+We did not tell people to evacuate.

 We did everything we could in this city for a natural disaster.